Hurix/discord-cg-bot/readme.md

 Discord CG-Bot
 =
-A Discord Bot to jail into a channel and show current CG Information as taken from INARA.cz API endpoint.
+A Discord Bot to jail into a channel and show current Elite: Dangerous Community Goal information, fetched from the INARA.cz API endpoint.

 Update cycle is 15 minutes.